qtumproject/lightning-demo/README.md

 java -jar eclair-node-<version>-<commit_id>.jar
 ```

-### Configuring Lightning
+### Configuring Qtum Eclair

 #### Configuration file

-Lighting reads its configuration file, and write its logs, to `~/.qtum-eclair` by default.
+Qtum Eclair reads its configuration file, and write its logs, to `~/.qtum-eclair` by default.

 To change your node's configuration, create a file named `eclair.conf` in `~/.qtum-eclair`.
 Here's an example configuration file: